fossillogic/fish-tool/README.md

-# **Fossil Project**
+# **Fossil Tool**

-This project template serves as a starting point for creating classic executable projects that can be published as applications on Flatpak and/or via GitHub.
-It includes the necessary setup, compilation, installation, and running instructions to get your project up and running quickly.
+Fossil Tool is a versatile, cross-platform, command-line utility designed to provide comprehensive monitoring, diagnostics, and management of system resources, processes, network, and hardware health.
+It is ideal for both system administrators and power users who need an efficient way to monitor their system's health and performance without relying on graphical interfaces.
+This tool integrates multiple functionalities into a single, unified command-line interface, making it an essential utility for both troubleshooting and proactive monitoring of system status.

 ## **Prerequisites**

 Ensure you have the following installed before starting:

-- **Meson Build System**: This project relies on Meson.
+- **Meson Build System**: This project relies on Meson for its build process.
 For installation instructions, visit the official [Meson website](https://mesonbuild.com/Getting-meson.html).

 ## **Setting Up Meson Build**